South American

 Layered clothing is preferable owing to the different climatic conditions found by region, altitude and proximity to the Equator.
 Your wardrobe should, ideally, include the following:

-Long and short-sleeved tops and T-shirts; sweater and/or fleece; light-weight long trousers; shorts; light-weight waterproof jacket; comfortable walking shoes with good tread and/or hiking boots and socks; sandals or crocs; sun hat with wide brim; a small backpack; bathing suit; sunglasses; camera with spare long-life batteries; binoculars; personal medication; sunscreen; insect repellent.
+Long and short-sleeved tops and T-shirts; sweater and/or fleece; light-weight long trousers; shorts; light-weight waterproof jacket; comfortable walking shoes with good tread and/or hiking boots and socks; sandals or flip-flops; sun hat with wide brim; a small backpack; bathing suit; sunglasses; camera with spare long-life batteries; binoculars; personal medication; sunscreen; insect repellent.
 Ideally bring clothing that is quick drying, especially if you plan to visit the Amazon basin.
-Amazon lodges will provide you with rain ponchos and rubber boots – although you should notify your lodge in advance if your size is small (less than US size 5, European size 34, or large (more than US size 12, European size 47).
+Amazon lodges will provide you with rain ponchos and rubber boots – although you should notify your lodge in advance if your size is small (less than US size 5, European size 34) or large (bigger than US size 12, European size 47).

 Costs

 Costs can vary considerably, depending on location and, of course, your personal preferences.
-Listed are some guideline costs, based on an establishment of an international tourist standard, in Quito.
+Listed are some guideline costs, based on an establishment of an international tourist standard, in Quito:

 D